defc0n1/awesome-react-native-meteor/README.md

 * Prototyping quickly -> Meteoric + Cordova.
 Building for the long haul -> React Native

 ### Gotchas
-* React Native is a way less smoothe developer experience than Meteor.
+* React Native is a way less smooth development experience than Meteor.
 Be prepared for lots of red angry error screens
 * Do not use arrow functions `() => ` to define `Meteor.publish` functions or `Meteor.methods({})`, otherwise `this` will not behave as expected